DeaDBeeF-Player/deadbeef-plugin-builder/README.md

 This tool is for the plugin developers, and __not__ for the end-users.

-It lets you write a simple configuration file, and build statically linked cross-distro binaries for your plugins using the `build` tool, both for i686 and x86\_64.
+It lets you write a simple configuration file, and build statically linked cross-distro binaries for your plugins using the `build` tool.

-The tool called `build-md` can be used to generate markdown file, which is used for publishing all the plugins on the deadbeef website.
+The tool supports producing linux x86\_64, mac universal, and windows x86\_64, provided that the plugin is compatible.

+Automated process will build all plugins, upload them, and update the downloads page on deadbeef website.

 Each plugin has a subfolder in the `plugins` folder, and a file called `manifest.json` in it.